 - Use the word “you” – instead of using the word “we” or “them” in your blog posts, use the word “you”.
-By doing this, what you are doing is trying to make your readers feel like it’s just you and them, as if you were sitting down at a cafe for a cup of coffee.
+By doing this, you are trying to make your readers feel like it’s just you and them, as if you were sitting down at a cafe for a cup of coffee.

 - Write how-to posts – people like posts that can teach them something.
 How-to posts are the perfect way of doing this.
 My first blog was a top 100 blog on the Internet, according to Technorati.
 I was able to do this because I wrote a lot of how-to posts.

 - Write detailed posts – when I first started Quick Sprout, my blog posts weren’t very detailed, and the blog wasn’t growing in traffic.
 Once I started to write more detailed blog posts, my traffic started going through the roof.

 - Hook your readers – from using creative headlines to creating a sense of urgency, you need to hook your readers if you want them to read your blog posts.
 One thing I learned from Copyblogger and Problogger is that using stats in your headlines is a great way to hook readers.

 - Create a conversation – if you’ve noticed, I have a tendency to italicize words within my blog posts, and I tend to ask questions at the end.
 If you do it, it will help create a conversation with your readers, which will help you get more comments per blog post.